 In this downward spiral, we lose our discipline and stop doing the things that are good for us.
 We then do more of the things that are bad for us to soothe us.
 We then feel worse, and it takes more energy to do the things that are good for us.
 We then have even less energy reserve, meaning we need to regulate ourselves further with things that are bad for us.
 Down we go along the negative spiral, feeling guilt and shame, until we reach some kind of rock bottom.
 It usually involves waking up with a terrible hangover.
 The pain and dissatisfaction motivate us to change again.
 We recommit: ‘No wine on a school night!
 No phone after 8pm!’.
 But then we’re up and running a week, and we have a slightly challenging day, and and we say: ‘f**k it’, and the window opens again.

-As a burnout keynote speaker, I offer an eight step plan to go from a negative downward spiral to a positive upward spiral.
+As a burnout keynote speaker, I offer a six step plan to go from a negative downward spiral to a positive upward spiral.
 It’s designed to help us regain a sense of control over our lives, which paradoxically starts with the ability to fully allow all the thoughts, emotions and sensations that are beyond our conscious control.
 Being able to tolerate difficulty and sit with ourselves (one of the main capacities that mindfulness gives us) means we are less likely to reach for additions to fill the internal chasm.
 From here it’s about listening to our body and prioritising renewal and recovery.
 Once we’re back on our feet, we need to actively anticipate threats to our resilience and where we’re likely to be over exposed at work, home, in our primary relationships and in our health.
 Prevention is better than cure.
 Of course, we can’t avoid adversity, so as a keynote speaker, I teach people the neuroscience of mindsets, and how the right beliefs and attitudes can help you weather any storm.

 What they don’t tell you about burnout is that, like all life adversities, it isn’t a purely negative phenomenon.
 At its best, it's an invitation to radically change your life.
 The last three years have been gruelling for me.
 There hasn’t been one morning I haven’t woken up in pain, nor one meal where I haven’t been in pain trying to digest for an hour after.
 But it’s forced me to identify and change the patterns that led me to burnout.
 This is a journey that took me home to Ireland to confront the loss of my brother, who died in a car accident outside our house at the age of four, something I’ve written about here.
 In going within, I realised that so much of my drive was an attempt to run away from the trauma of that situation.